 We’ll click “Send” to send the message, and we’ll receive a dialog of the response once one is received:

 We can see that the response “Body” element contains our Base64-encoded data.
 Returning to the eiConsole, we can now go from stage to stage and view the Transaction as it moved around:

 We now have the topography defined and can perform any transformation against the received message.
 We could route or make use of a SOAPAction header, forward the message based on WS-Addressing elements – really anything we want.
 Creating a SOAP-enabled service is fairly trivial.

-In the next section, we’ll briefly visit creating a WSDL so that systems requiring one can simply query the URL path of our Listener endpoint to get one.
+In the next section, we’ll briefly visit creating a WSDL so that systems requiring one can query the URL path of our Listener endpoint to get one.

 Providing a WSDL